joelbcastillo/ansible-development-kit/docs/index.md

 ---
 layout: default
-title: Ansible Development Kit
+title: NYC Records Ansible Development Kit
 nav_order: 1
 ---

 # Ansible Development Kit
 {: .no_toc }

-Ansible Development Kit is a collection of tools, libraries, and templates are based on Lean Delivery approach and community best practices for roles and playbooks development.
+The NYC Records Ansible Development Kit is a collection of tools, libraries, and templates are based on Lean Delivery approach and community best practices for roles and playbooks development.

+It is based off of the [Lean Delivery Ansible Development Kit](https://github.com/lean-delivery/ansible-development-kit).

 ## Why this product?